 Failure due to implementation-defined behaviour is generally due to the programmer presuming a particular effect that is not matched by the choice made by the implementation.
 As indicated above, many such failures are indicated by compile-time error messages or run-time exceptions.
 However, there are cases where the implementation-defined behaviour may be silently misconstrued, such as if the implementation presumes Ada.Exceptions.Exception_Information returns a string with a particular format, when in fact the implementation does not use the expected format.
 If a program is attempting to extract information from Ada.Exceptions.Exception_Information for the purposes of logging propagated exceptions, then the log may end up with misleading or useless information if there is a mismatch between the programmer’s expectation and the actual implementation-defined format.

 Many implementation-defined limits have associated constants declared in language-defined packages, generally package System.
 In particular, the maximum range of integers is given by System.Min_Int ..
 System.Max_Int, and other limits are indicated by constants such as System.Max_Binary_Modulus, System.Memory_Size, System.Max_Mantissa, and similar.
 Other implementation-defined limits are implicit in normal ‘First and ‘Last attributes of language-defined (sub) types, such as System.Priority'First and System.Priority'Last.
-Furthermore, the implementation-defined representation aspects of types and subtypes can be queried by language-defined attributes.
+Furthermore, the implementation-defined representation/aspect specifications of types and subtypes can be queried by language-defined attributes.
 Thus, code can be parameterized to adjust to implementation-defined properties without modifying the code.

 6.57.2 Guidance to language users